A judge has revoked the probation for troubled youth evangelist Matt Pitt.

 Pitt has been held for almost two months in the Shelby County Jail on charges of impersonating a peace officer.

-At his hearing today, a judge ruled that his probation would be revoked and he would serve his full sentence of one year.
+At his hearing today, a judge ruled that his probation would be revoked and he would serve his full sentence.

 Pitt arrived at the courthouse around 8 a.m.
 Tuesday morning.
 His parents, Larry and Missy Pitt, were able to see their son enter the courthouse from a distance.
 It was the first time they had seen him in person since his arrest on August 20.